Stapleford Tawney

 Stapleford Tawney is a village and civil parish in the Epping Forest district of Essex, England.
-Stapleford Tawney is approximately 4 mi west-southwest from Chipping Ongar and 14 mi southwest from the county town of Chelmsford.
+It is approximately 4 mi west from Chipping Ongar and 14 mi south-west from the county town of Chelmsford.
+At the 2021 census the parish had a population of 171.

 History

 Historically Stapleford Tawney was included in the hundred of Ongar.
 It formed part of the Ongar Rural District Council from 1894 until that authority was absorbed into Epping and Ongar Rural District Council in 1955.
 Following local government reorganisation in 1974 it became part of Epping Forest District.

 Electricity was first connected to the parish in 1932 and most of the parish was supplied with water by the Herts and Essex Waterworks Co. in 1949.

 Population

 The parish was more populous in the past than at present.
 The peak was in the Victorian period.